reggiehsu111/PlatePilot/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/yi-cheng-liu/mtsa-marketplace)

-This is a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) website aimed at enhancing the user experience for MTSA's second-hand marketplace on Facebook.
-Since every seller have to post a PowerPoint for selling the items.
-Here are some of the issues I focused on improving:
+This is a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) website aimed at enhancing the user experience for restaurant review websites like yelp.

-1. The need to open a PowerPoint presentation to view items.
-2. Lack of categorization for items.
-3. Items that have been sold but are still listed due to outdated information.

 ## Table of Contents